amar-codingenthusiast/dish-dashboard/README.md

 ### Running the Application

-1. Open your browser and navigate to http://localhost:3000 to view the frontend.
+1. Open your browser and navigate to `http://localhost:3000` to view the frontend.
-2. Ensure the backend server is running on http://localhost:5000.
+2. Ensure the backend server is running on `http://localhost:5000`.

 ## Features

 ### Database Management
-- MongoDB Atlas is utilized as the database to store user information and notes.
+- MongoDB Atlas is utilized as the database to store dish information, including dish names, images, and publish status.

 ### Real-Time Updates with Socket.IO
 - Socket.IO is integrated to provide real-time updates across all clients.
 When the publish status of a dish is toggled, the change is immediately broadcasted to all connected clients, keeping them in sync.

-### Responsive Design
-- The application features a responsive design, ensuring optimal user experience across various devices.

 ### Built with Modern Technologies
 - Utilizes the MERN Stack (MongoDB, Express.js, React.js, Node.js) for robust and efficient development.

+### Integration of React-Bootstrap
-- Integration of React-Bootstrap for enhanced UI/UX and responsiveness to all devices.
+- Enhanced UI/UX and responsiveness to all devices through the use of React-Bootstrap components.

+### Toggle Button
+- A custom toggle button is implemented for changing the publish status of each dish, with a visually appealing sliding animation.

+### Card Component
+- Each dish is displayed in a card component that includes the dish image, name and a button to toggle its publish status.
+The card background color changes to indicate the active/inactive state of the dish.

+### Environment Variables
+- Environment variables are used to manage configuration settings securely, including database connection strings and server port numbers.

+### Deployment
+- The application is deployed using Glitch for the backend and GitHub Pages for the frontend, making it easily accessible and shareable.

+### Assignment Project
+- This project is developed as an assignment to demonstrate proficiency in full-stack development and real-time data synchronization.

 ## Built with
  - MERN Stack (MongoDB, Express.js, React.js, Node.js)